HOUSE CATS

 Many outdoor cats become perfectly happy house cats.
 Some never quite lose that desire to go out, but still seem to be happy.

-You can have indoor cats and an indoor/outdoor cat both, but everytime the one cat goes outdoors, she can bring back in with her anything she may have picked up outside, which includes parasites (external and intestinal) and viruses, the worst of which are FeLV and FIV.
+You can have indoor cats and an indoor/outdoor cat both, but every time the one cat goes outdoors, she can bring back in with her anything she may have picked up outside, which includes parasites (external and intestinal) and viruses, the worst of which are FeLV and FIV.
 It's a bit risky for your indoor cat and to be honest, I wouldn't do it with my own.
 Others will argue with me, but I feel my first responsibility is to the cats I already have, the ones who are house cats and have been with me for years.
 I would try to find a nice, loving home for the other cat or try turning her into an indoor cat once you know she is healthy and negative.
+Good luck,

 Dr. Neely